aishwaryamishra/robustest_documentation_source/manualtesting.rst

   The 'Test Configuration' section enables you to test better and easier by providing various add-on features

-  Thse features are available across 2 menus:
+  These features are available across 2 menus:

   **a.** :ref:`device-config-menu-manual`